How to Clean Outboard Carburetor Without Removing

 These products are not only inexpensive but also very efficient at dissolving the grime off your carb.

-Clean your carburetor – My Final Words
+Clean your carburetor – Final Words

 Using carb cleaners helps a lot because removing the carburetor, cleaning it, and reinstalling it might be an all-day job.